this post was submitted on 13 Jan 2026

 Pascal's Wager is hilarious because it implies that their "omniscient" God is so stupid he can be tricked into thinking you sincerely believe.
 Sounds blasphemous to me!

-I thank god everyday that he made me an atheist.
+I thank god everyday that I was made to be an atheist.

 I suppose it depends on if you think faith is inherently important or it's just the behavior.